terotests/mosh/README.md

     }
 }

+// This is the "business as usual" data from server to the clients.
+// If server has received commands which have been added to the journal and
+// these lines have not been yet sent to the clients, _policy will construct
-// construct the data to be sent to the clients, if there is any data to be sent.. if(me._broadcastSocket && me._policy) {
+// the packet to be sent to listeners. if(me._broadcastSocket && me._policy) {
     var data = me._policy.constructServerToClient( me._serverState );
     if(data) {